scikit-learn/enhancement_proposals/slep006/proposal.rst

 We define the following terms in this proposal:

-* **consumer**: An object that receives and consumes metadata, such as estimators, scorers, or CV splitters.
+* **consumer**: An object that receives and consumes metadata, such as estimators, meta-estimators, scorers, or CV splitters.

 * **producer**: An object that passes metadata to a **consumer**, such as be a meta-estimator or a function. (e.g. as `GridSearchCV` or